Osram to cut 4,700 jobs after spin-off from Siemens

 So far, only two of Osram's 44 factories in 16 countries make LEDs - in Regensburg, Germany and Penang, Malaysia - but it is building a new plant in China at a cost of over 100 million euros to boost its presence in the fast-growing Asian market.

-Meanwhile, newer players in lighting such as South Korean groups LG Electronics and Samsung Electronics are grabbing market share from traditional industry leaders - General Electric, Philips and Osram.
+Meanwhile, newer players in lighting such as South Korean groups LG Electronics (066570.KS) and Samsung Electronics (005930.KS) are grabbing market share from traditional industry leaders - General Electric (GE.N), Philips (PHG.AS) and Osram.

 "In the short term, this year and early next year, the market environment (for LEDs) continues to be challenging," said Jamie Fox, manager of the Lighting and LEDs area at IMS Research, recently acquired by IHS.